-The procedure for regular review and potential revision of the OMP is the process for updating and incorporating new data, new information and knowledge into the management procedure, including the operating models (OMs).
+The procedure for regular review and potential revision of the OMP is the process for updating and incorporating new data, new information and knowledge into the management procedure, including the operating models (OMs) used for testing the procedure.
 This process should happen on a relatively long time-scale to avoid jeopardising the performance of the OMP, but can be initiated at any time if the WG consider that there is sufficient reason for this, and that the effect of the revision would be substantial.
-During the revision process the OMP should still be used unless a metarule is invoked.
+During the revision process the OMP should still be used to generate TAC recommendations unless a metarule is invoked.